How to Refinance a Mortgage With Bad Credit

 Pros

-- Potentially reduce your costs: If you have significant equity in the home or its value has increased significantly, refinancing could allow you to remove mortgage insurance payments.
+Potentially reduced costs: If you have significant equity in the home or its value has increased substantially, refinancing could allow you to remove mortgage insurance payments.
 You may even be able to qualify for a lower interest rate, especially if market rates were high when you first took out the loan.

 Cons